-Israel is the embodiment of controversy.
-Let’s avoid a history lesson here and assume that most will know the basics when it comes to the Middle East debate and Israel’s embroilment.
+Israel is the embodiment of controversy and continues to be one of the world’s most divisive destinations, Let’s avoid a history lesson here and assume that most will know the basics when it comes to the Middle East debate and Israel’s embroilment.
 Very few can remain neutral towards Israel’s somewhat questionable if not downright aggressive foreign policies.

 I’ve never been to Vietnam and was unaware of how contentious it is among travellers.
 After reading travel blogger Nomadic Matt’s article and the 300 (and counting) comments that follow, I can see why it could be tiresome or even troublesome for some visitors – particularly Americans.

 Matt makes a convincing argument, explaining that he struggled with hostility when it came to paying for services and goods.
 He suggests that this could stem from the difference between luxury and backpackers travellers:

 “Vietnamese are taught that all their problems are caused by the West, especially France and the U.S., and that Westerners ‘owe’ the Vietnamese.
 They expect Westerners to spend money in Vietnam, so when they see travelers trying to penny pinch, they get upset and thus look down on backpackers and treat them poorly.”

 Maybe if you have deep pockets, you’ll have a whale of a time…

 Too touristy?
 Too seedy?
 Too loud?
 Too many hippies trying to find Alex Garland’s beach?
 Too many 50-something white guys with 20-something Thai girls?